-In our corner of Ghana—as in many parts of the country more broadly—clean water is a rarity.
-The lack of access to clean drinking water is a prime contributor to disease and to the overall poor quality of life here; meanwhile, many families—including children—are forced to make long and arduous treks each day just to retrieve water from a remote well, precariously transporting it back to their village or their dwelling place.
+In our corner of Ghana—as in many parts of the country—clean water is scarce.
+The lack of access to clean drinking water is a prime contributor to disease and affects overall quality of life; meanwhile, many families—including children—are forced to make long and arduous treks each day just to retrieve water from a remote well or stream, precariously transporting it back to their dwelling place.

 Our Well Digging Project

 The impact of this work is significant: Many of the folks who live near us can quickly and easily walk to the well to get clean drinking water, something they have never been able to do up until now.
-Malaria and other diseases are becoming less of a concern, and local kids don’t face the same high risks of sickness and dehydration.
+Illnesses cause by impure water are becoming less of a concern, and local children no longer face the same high risks of sickness and dehydration.